DAH746/DD-Account-Security-Hardening-Test/README.md

     - Ensure controls are in place to block public access to the bucket.
     - Ensure S3 bucket access logging is enabled on the CloudTrail S3 bucket.
     - Ensure CloudTrail trails are integrated with CloudWatch Logs.

-- To send an email to a configured email address when any of the following events are logged within CloudTrail:
+To send an email to a configured email address when any of the following events are logged within CloudTrail:

-4. Unauthorized API calls
+	3. Unauthorized API calls

-5. Management Console sign-in without MFA
+	4. Management Console sign-in without MFA

-6. Usage of the "root" account
+	5. Usage of the "root" account

-7. Remove the default VPC within every region of the account.
+6. Remove the default VPC within every region of the account.

 # Documentation

-## Preface
+## Preface / Prerequisites

 In order to run this project, Terraform is required.
 There is a list of the packages that were used when developing this project, these can be found in “dependency-list.txt”.
 If you would like to replicate the exact environment then, with a packet manager of your choice, install the packages that are within this file.